solana-foundation/solana-improvement-documents/proposals/0022-multi-stake.md

 A single-validator stake pool program can manage small stakes with 100% efficiency using "multi stakes".

-Since there's a total of *three* `Delegation` instances, small stakes can be added and removed at the same time.
-One instance covers the main amount, another covers new activations, and the last one covers deactivations.
+With a total of *two* `Delegation` instances, the program can add or remove small stakes.
+One instance covers the main amount, and the other covers new activations or deactivations.

 For small stake deposit, you simply transfer the lamports and activate the new amount.

+If a user wishes to withdraw, the program first withdraws from the activating amount.
-For small stake withdrawal, the program deactivates the small stake and provides a claimable ticket to the user, used to claim their lamports after deactivation.
+If there is no more activating amount available, then the pool deactivates from the main delegation and provides a ticket to the user, used to claim their lamports after deactivation.